 - Failure to comply with Office of Administration mandates

 - Failure to deposit proper cash-in-lieu of surety for the continuous bond

 - Not complying to a rejection of a termination request

 - CBP calculates 10% of your annual duty, taxes and fees to be greater than your existing bond.

 Importers should also realize that insufficient bond warning notice is not required.
 Continuous bonds can be labeled insufficient without any advance notice to importers.

 Insufficient customs bonds will not be returned to sufficient status until all issues with the bonds are addressed with the U.S. Revenue Division.
-You can address insufficient bond issues by calling (317) 614-4880 or emailing email@example.com.
+You can address insufficient bond issues by calling your Customs Broker or emailing firstname.lastname@example.org.

 When a bond is deemed insufficient, the bond needs to be terminated, a process that takes at least 15 days.
 Bonds are not returned to sufficient status until all issues outlined by the Revenue Division are resolved.

 So how do you avoid insufficient bonds?
 We have you covered.